-Section 3.2.2(b) permits the Engineer of Record to authorize the use of faying surfaces with a mean slip coefficient μ that is less than 0.50 (Class B) and other than 0.33 (Class A).
-This authorization requires that the following restrictions are met:
+Section 3.2.2(b) permits the Engineer of Record to authorize the use of faying surfaces with a mean slip coefficient, μ , that is less than 0.50 (Class B) and other than 0.30 (Class A).
+This authorization requires that the mean slip coefficient, μ , must be determined in accordance with Appendix A.